sswahn/cognito/README.md

 ```

 ### Decode Token
-The `decodeToken` function is a utility function for decoding JWT's issued by Cognito.
+The `decodeToken` function is a utility function used for decoding JWT's issued by Cognito.
 ```javascript
 const payload = cognito.decodeToken(token)
 ```